Weekly wrap up. Week 27. 2025.

 I have been enjoying the second season of Tour De France on Netflix, pending the upcoming Season 3 and the actual event next week.

 I can't help feeling having recently completed my circumnavigation of the Isle of Wight on my gravel bike that I am quite expertly placed to study the form and technique of these professional, world class cyclists.
-All I can observe is that having ridden some 100 - 200km with almost vertical hills at speeds UPHILL of consistently 60 kmh or so, they don't appear to be remotely out of breath and none of them gets off on the steep bit for a sneaky push.
+All I can observe is that riding some 100 - 200km a day for 21 days incorporating almost vertical hills, reaching speeds of over 60 kmh, they don't appear to be remotely out of breath and none of them gets off on the steepest bit of the mountain climbs to push!.
 Most impressive.
 What training and conditioning and courage.

 Actually a client of mine used to live in France and the Tour went past their front door.
 She told me about the amazing carnival atmosphere and hordes of people who came to set up camp at the roadside, with drinking, bbq's, flags waving, music playing and so on, and when there were cries of "THEY'RE COMING, THEY'RE COMING" and everyone would dash to the road to watch as .... whoosh - there they go and...well, there they went!